SLIPO-EU/FAGI/README.md

 In order to fill the `inputFormat` and `outputFormat` use the values of the corresponding parenthesis.

+The `locale` is optional in case a dataset contains entities from regions with different locales, but it is strongly recommended to choose one when possible because it is used on several steps of the normalization process.
+The available locales are:
+* EN
+* EN-GB
+* EN-US
+* DE
+* DE-DE
+* DE-AT
+* EL

 The `left`, `right`, `links` and `target` tags refer to the source and target datasets.
 Each of these XML tags contain additional tags that describe each of the datasets.

 Specifically:
 `id`: An ID to identify the dataset.
 `file`: The filepath of the dataset.
 For the target (output) dataset, "System.out" is also accepted as console output.
 `endpoint`: Optional tag.
 Instead of using files, add a SPARQL endpoint and leave the `file` tag empty.
+`categories`: This is again optional.
+It is used to extract statistics about the categories of the entities.
+If you want to use this feature you should provide a file in N-Triples format that contains the categorization.

 `mergeWith`: Specify the final fused dataset.
 The accepted values are `left` or `right` in order to merge with one of the source datasets, and `new` in order to create a new dataset that contains only the interlinked fused entities.